owentechnologist/asciiArtServerWithCache/README.md

 TOTAL PROGRAM EXECUTION TIME (without user time) == 1.0902099609375
 </code>

-### If you run it again: the ascii art options will have been cached in redis and you will see results like this:
+### If you run it again [do not include the 'clean' option]: the ascii art options will have been cached in redis and you will see results like this (assumes you choose a different ASCII ART object):

 <code>
+python3 aas.py

 Total time taken in seconds by redis operations: 0.006021738

 Total time taken in seconds by non-redis operations: 0.30087924